BoaPi/learning-rust/README.md

 * `read_line()` returns a **Result** with 2 possible variants
   * **Ok** - operation was successful
   * **Err** - operation was failed
+  * with `expect()` the error case can be handled, what usually indicates a problem in the underlying OS

 ### Strings